Computer and Information Technology, B.S.

 Computer science curricula have a stronger emphasis on programming and hardware than in the Computer and Information Technology curriculum.
 CIT students obviously need to be able to build software applications and systems, but the typical CIT project will involve building software from existing components with high-level languages such as C++ or C# and applying an accessible interface, rather than engineering large applications from scratch, focusing on software engineering principles, data structures and algorithm development issues.

-Another significant difference in the disciplines is that a computer curriculum is seen as being deeper in the sense that intermediate and advanced courses require more prerequisites.
+Another significant difference in the disciplines is that a computer science curriculum is seen as being deeper in the sense that intermediate and advanced courses require more prerequisites.
 CIT courses typically have a flatter prerequisite structure, which allows non-technical majors to take CIT courses to add to their learning, tool set, and even lead to a minor.

 - A composite score on the ACT of at least 21 or the SAT equivalent.